ichikawa-riku/chat-space/README.md

 ### Association
 - has_many :massages
-- has_many :groups, through:members
+- has_many :groups, through:group-users
-- has_many :members
+- has_many :group-users

 ## gropusテーブル